What do I need to do to become a Registered Dietitian Nutritionist (RDN)?

 Complete the application form online and pay the application fee.
 There is a non-refundable application fee of $60 for first-time applicants.
 For re-application within the last three years, the fee is $30.
 (The application and all records submitted in support of the application become the property of the University.)
 For online applications, the programs you may select are listed on the drop-down menu.

 Submit a personal statement (essay/letter of application) to give additional information which may help the admissions committee.
-Request that official transcripts of all college coursework be sent to the School.
+Request that official transcripts of all college coursework be sent to the LLU Admissions.

 TRANSCRIPTS ISSUED TO STUDENT WILL NOT BE ACCEPTED AS OFFICIAL.

-1. The three (3) recommendation forms. (included in the online application) will be sent to the recommenders names you have provided.
+The three (3) recommendation forms included in the online application will be sent to recommender’s contact information you have provided.

 Upon receipt of the notice of acceptance, return the required deposit and the card provided to confirm acceptance.

-You must complete prerequisite coursework at any accredited college or university before being admitted.
-A high school diploma or the GED is required for acceptance to the Nutrition and Dietetics BS Program or N&D BS +MS Program.
+You must complete prerequisite coursework at any accredited community college, college, or university before being admitted.
+A high school diploma or the GED is required for acceptance to the Nutrition and Dietetics programs.